 In every single practice session, we have to breed self-confidence; this creates belief and courage.
 We don’t want any doubts or fear in our athletes.
 “Pushers go no-where.”
 Encourage practices where the athletes select the right partners or opponents that can help them keep improving.
 It sounds easy, but it takes courage.

 From the ages of 13 to 18, Mary Pierce increasingly questioned her desire to play professional tennis.
 Her entire existence was all about playing what she considered “a very lonely sport.”
 When she was 18, she fired her father as her coach and hired her coach.
 At that time, her brother, David, was very involved with her training.
 Mary continued to train at the academy, and she took complete ownership of her practices.
 She was very organized, and at the end of each workout, I would sit down with her and David and plan the practices for the next day.
-We were thorough and would discuss what hitting partners Mary needed, what drills to do, what court to use, and how long the practices were going to be.
+We were thorough and would discuss what hitting partners Mary needed, what drills to do, what court to use, and how long the practices would be.
 She was very demanding with the hitting partners as she expected them not to miss a ball, or she would ask me to change them.
 She didn’t allow her partners to hit softly (push), they had to be consistent, but at the same time, they needed to hit the ball with power and accuracy.

-When Mary felt comfortable with the sparring partners, it was time to change them; they had to be more consistent, faster, and stronger.
+When Mary felt comfortable with the sparring partners, it was time to change them; they had to be different, still more consistent, faster, and stronger.
 She was always pushing the envelope with the desire to improve.
 Mary trained with the boys exhibiting a fantastic work ethic and passion for Competition.
 Mary had an incredible sense of urgency when she practiced.
 She wanted to make it “big,” and she did not want to waste a second of her time.
 Every practice needed to be perfect, and every day she worked with clear, focused goals.
 Honestly, it was quite a show just watching her.